Ankussshhh/BidNow/README.md

 ### 6. 🏠 Open the Application

-Once both the frontend and backend are running, open your browser and visit `http://localhost:4200` to start using **AuctionBazar**!
+Once both the frontend and backend are running, open your browser and visit `http://localhost:4200` to start using **BidNow**!

 ---